by John Walsh, P.A, CDE

+Rarely and for unknown reasons, a person may not tolerate even a minimal dose of a GLP-1 agonist, so another approach will be needed.
 The most common side effects of GLP-1 agonists are a feeling of fullness, nausea, and diarrhea.
 Nausea does not appear to be related to dose size and usually disappears after a couple of weeks.
-Side effects usually decrease in most people and less than one in ten users stops these medication for this reason.
+Side effects usually decrease in most people and less than one in ten users stops a GLP-1 agonist due to side effects.
 Users may experience decreased appetite, acid reflux, headaches, or increased sweating.
 Immune system reactions occasionally occur with skin hives being the most common.

 - Less glucose variability with fewer highs and lows

-- Lower post-meal glucose levels, some lowering of the fasting glucose
+- Lower post-meal glucose levels with some lowering of the fasting glucose

 - Often helps weight loss

-- Does not cause hypoglycemia unless insulin or sulfonylurea doses are excessive
+- Does not cause hypoglycemia directly unless insulin or sulfonylurea doses are excessive

 - May improve and preserve the health of the beta cell, and delay or lessen the need for injected insulin in Type 2 diabetes